QuentinDubois-Polytech/Fortinet-Assessment/report/report_fortinet_assessment.md

 **Question: List common vulnerabilities that these API endpoints may contain.**

-To respond to this question, I retrieved my favorite site, which lists the most common vulnerabilities, OWASP (Open Source Fondation for Application Security) and in particular [OWASP Top 10](https://owasp.org/Top10/en/).
+To respond to this question, I retrieved my favorite site, which lists the most common vulnerabilities related to web applications, OWASP (Open Web Application Security Project) and in particular [OWASP Top 10](https://owasp.org/Top10/en/).
 I chose some of the vulnerabilities' types mentioned in this article that are applicable to our case study, and I developed a little bit on each one.

 ### Broken Access Control